Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate the performance of our \method model and existing GNNs in node classification on various real-world datasets~\cite{tang2009social-fc,rozemberczki2019multiscale,sen2008collective, namata2012query,bojchevski2018deep, shchur2018pitfalls}.
+\textit{Datasets.} We evaluate the performance of our \method model and existing GNNs in node classification on various real-world datasets~\cite{tang2009social-fc,rozemberczki2019multiscale,sen2008collective, namata2012query,bojchevski2018deep, shchur2018pitfalls}.
 We provide their summary statistics in Table~\ref{tab:real-results}, where we compute the homophily level $h$ of a graph as the average of $h_i$ of all nodes $v_i\in\gV$.
 For all benchmarks, we use the feature vectors, class labels, and 10 random splits (48\%/32\%/20\% of nodes per class for train/validation/test\footnote{\cite{pei2019geom} claims that the ratios are 60\%/20\%/20\%, which is different from the actual data splits shared on GitHub.}) from~\cite{pei2019geom}.

-\textbf{Baselines.} For baselines we use {\textbf{(1)} classic GNN models for node classification: vanilla GCN~\cite{kipf2016semi}, GAT~\cite{velivckovic2017graph} and GraphSage~\cite{hamilton2017inductive}; \textbf{(2)} recent models tackling heterophily: Geom-GCN~\cite{pei2019geom} and H2GCN~\cite{zhu2020beyond}; \textbf{(3)} the state-of-the-art model for oversmoothing, GCNII~\cite{chen2020simple}; and \textbf{(4)} 2-layer MLP (with dropout and Elu non-linearity).} For GCN, Geom-GCN, GCNII and H2GCN, we use the original codes provided by the authors.
+\textit{Baselines.} For baselines we use {\textbf{(1)} classic GNN models for node classification: vanilla GCN~\cite{kipf2016semi}, GAT~\cite{velivckovic2017graph} and GraphSage~\cite{hamilton2017inductive}; \textbf{(2)} recent models tackling heterophily: Geom-GCN~\cite{pei2019geom}, H2GCN~\cite{zhu2020beyond}, FAGCN~\cite{bo2021beyond} and {GPRGNN~\cite{chien2021adaptive}}; \textbf{(3)} {models tackling oversmoothing:} {PairNorm~\cite{zhao2019pairnorm}} and GCNII~\cite{chen2020simple} (state-of-the-art); and \textbf{(4)} 2-layer MLP (with dropout and Elu non-linearity).} For GCN, PairNorm, Geom-GCN, GCNII, H2GCN, and GPRGNN, we use the original codes provided by the authors.
 For GAT, we use the code from a well-accepted Github repository\footnote{https://github.com/Diego999/pyGAT}.
-For GraphSage, we report the results from \cite{zhu2020beyond}, which uses the same data and splits.
-For the baselines that have multiple variants (Geom-GCN, GCNII, H2GCN), we choose the best variant for each dataset and denote them as [model]*.
-We set the same hyperparameters that are provided by the paper or the authors' github repository, and we match their reported results if they used the same dataset and split as us.
-The hyperparameter settings for \method can be found in App.~\ref{app:hyperparameter}.
+For GraphSage and FAGCN, we report the results from \cite{zhu2020beyond, chen2022memory}, which uses the same data and splits.
+For the baselines that have multiple variants (Geom-GCN, GCNII, H2GCN), we choose the best variant per dataset and denote them as [model]*. {We give the hyperparameters in App.~\ref{app:hyperparameter}.}

-\textbf{Machine.} We ran our experiments on Nvidia V100 GPU.
+\textit{Machine.} We ran our experiments on Nvidia V100 GPU.

-\subsection{Q1.
-Performance Under Homophily \& Heterophily}
+\subsection{(Q1) Performance Under Homophily \& Heterophily}